 When you consume caffeine through coffee while breastfeeding, around 1% of that caffeine finds its way into your breast milk, peaking within 1-2 hours post-consumption.

-This transfer results in infants receiving approximately 0.5 to 10% of the maternal weight-adjusted dose of caffeine through breast milk.
+this transfer results in infants receiving approximately 0.5 to 10% of the maternal weight-adjusted dose of caffeine through breast milk.

 Additionally, caffeine can impact the nutrient composition of breast milk, potentially reducing iron levels and posing a risk of mild iron deficiency anemia in some babies.